xAirx/ReactNative-RestaurantAppProject/README.md

         Admin allowed / ableadmin to flag dishes as promoted or not.

         Admin allowed / able admin to flag leaders as promoted

+        /Admin route will give redirect 403, if you are not logged in as admin

+        Admins can mod comments, admin moderation comment button will only appear if "user" is logged in as admin.

         ////////// Simple user "operations" /////////////////////////////////////////////////////